schmettow/New_Stats/docs/Classic_linear_models.md

 All we have to do is count the number of MCMC visits, that have a trough and a shoulder.
 The function `trough` in the Uncanny package (on Github) is designed to return the position, when it exists and simply returns `NA` otherwise.
 The same goes for the function `shoulder`, which finds the local maximum, if any.

-With these two functions, we can create two simple test statistics.
-All we have to do is count how many of the MCMC draws represent a cubic polynomial *with* shoulder and trough.
+With these two functions, we can create two simple test statistics, by counting how many of the MCMC draws represent a cubic polynomial *with* shoulder and trough.

 ```r